holtwick/seasite/DOCS.md

 - `title` will set `<title>` and `<meta og:title>`
 - ...

+### plugin.href(opt) {#plugin.href}

+Normalize links to the needs of the current site.

+- `relative` will transform links to be relative to the basePath of the current file
+- `handleURL(url)` allows final modifications for the resulting URL like stripping the `.html` part etc.

 ### plugin.img(opt) {#plugin.img}

 Requires `opt.site` or `opt.basePath` to know about the base folder of the site.
 Optionally  `opt.path` can be passed to resolve relative links.